nhathivuong/nhathivuong/README.md

 ## Hi there 👋
 I am Nha-Thi, a web developer.
-I enjoy creating dynamic, user-friendly websites and applications that are both functional and visually engaging.
+I enjoy creating websites and applications that are both functional and visually engaging.

 ### 🌱 My Skills